-I mean, if you bring back your high school chem knowledge, it makes sense that we are able to make diamonds.
+I mean, if you bring back your high school chem knowledge, it makes sense that we are able to make artificial diamonds.
 But still, impressive.

-Lab diamonds look identical to earth diamonds, but they are 20% to 40% cheaper – because they are not limited, like earth diamonds.
+Lab diamonds look identical to earth diamonds, but they are 20% to 40% cheaper – because they are unlimited, unlike earth diamonds.

-They are real diamonds created using the same conditions in the lab as the conditions the earth diamond would be exposed to in – well – the earth.
+They are real diamonds created using the same conditions in the lab as the conditions an earth diamond would be exposed to in – well – the earth.

 Some people out there are against lab-made diamonds and claim that they’re not real diamonds.
-Which – repeat after me – is not true, they are indeed real.
+Which – repeat after me – is not true, they are really real.
 But I guess we have romanticized the whole idea of blood diamonds?
 Idk.

-But seriously, who would say no to an engagement ring with a nice cushion lab diamond encrusted on it?
+But seriously, who would say no to an engagement ring encrusted with a nice cushion lab diamond?

-If lab diamonds sound like something you might not be into, why not investing in some reeeal nice diamonds that have already mined and used before?
+If lab diamonds sound like something you might not like, why not investing in some reeeal nice diamonds that have already mined and used before?

-As with vintage clothes, there are all the options you may dream of.
-It’s just a matter to find the perfect store for your style and your needs.
+As with vintage clothes, with vintage jewelry you have all the options you may dream of.
+It’s just a matter of finding the perfect vintage store for your style and budget.

 If you’ve been following me for a minute, you know I love hand-me-downs.
 And jewels are no exception!

 So please, let’s not forget the cornerstone of vintage fashion: borrow your friends’ / aunts’ / sisters’ old stuff.
 No joke, probably 60% of my jewelry box is made up of my mom’s old jewels.
 From gold chains from her childhood to eccentric big-ass earrings from the 80s.

 So, just as in the case of fashion, you’re invited to borrow your family and friends’ jewelry – just make sure you ask for permission in advance 😉

-If you’re not a fan either of the idea of wearing a whole piece that has been worn before, repurposed jewels are your thang.
+If you’re not either a fan of getting second-hand jewelry, repurposed jewels can be your thang.